steelcityamir/crowd-speak/README.md

 This will start the API server at [http://localhost:3000](http://localhost:3000).

-To launch a demo site that uses your local API server, see [Running the Demo](#running-the-demo)
+To launch a demo site that uses your local API server along with the JS client, see [Running the Demo](#running-the-demo).

 ## 🛠️ Building from source